gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 What if whoever had spoken to them turned off the lights all of a sudden?
-She would be aright---she would just keep going, or shuffle back to where Dockety stood motionless while Sindy wrung her hands.
+She would be aright---she would just keep going, or shuffle back to where Dockety stood motionless while Sindy wrung her paws.

 And then she was across.
 She let her breath out with a whoosh,